Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 The literary figures of the Lost Generation criticized American culture in creative fictional stories which had the themes of self-exile, indulgence, care-free living and spiritual alienation.

 For example, Fitzgerald's 'This Side of Paradise shows' the young generation of the 1920's masking their general depression behind the forced exuberance of the Jazz Age.
+Another of Fitzgerald's novels, 'The Great Gatsby' does the same, where the illusion of happiness hides a sad loneliness for the main characters.

-The novels produced by the writers of the Lost Generation give insight into the lifestyles that people lead during the 1920's in America, and the literary works of these writers were innovative for their time and have influenced the writing of many future generations
+strengthen the plot of the novel.
+The novels produced by the writers of the Lost Generation give insight into the lifestyles that people lead during the 1920's in America, and the literary works of these writers were innovative for their time and have influenced the writing of many future generations |

 The Great Gatsby